Supreme Court nominee seeks distance from Trump administration, says attacks on federal judges ‘disheartening’

 “Nobody speaks for me,” Gorsuch said.
 “Nobody.
 I speak for me.
 I am a judge.
 I don’t have spokesmen.
 I speak for myself.”

-In an exchange with Sen. Richard Durbin, D-Ill., Gorsuch addressed the controversy surrounding alleged comments he made last year about women abusing maternity leave for benefits.
+In an exchange with Sen. Richard Durbin, D-Illinois, Gorsuch addressed the controversy surrounding alleged comments he made last year about women abusing maternity leave for benefits.

 Gorsuch clarified that he believed asking a prospective hire if she was planning to have a baby would be an “inappropriate question” and that comments he made during a classroom discussion were taken out of context.